The Same Idea, 120 Years Apart

 What They Share

-What They Don’t Share
+What They Do Not Share

 The Lineage in Practice